Sustainability

 Global Climate Goals To avoid the worst impacts of Earth’s warming, the United Nations’ Intergovernmental Panel on Climate Change (IPCC) established a goal to limit the global average temperature increase to +1.5°C from pre-industrial levels.
 For reference, pre-industrial temperatures were approximately 13.5°C (56.3°F).The global temperature on Earth has already increased by at least 1.1°C since 1880, according to ongoing temperature analysis led by scientists at NASA’s Goddard Institute for Space Studies (GISS).
 Recent research indicates that the +1.5°C limit will be difficult to achieve.

 National Climate Goals The +1.5°C goal, which came out of the 2015 Paris Agreement, also came with commitments from 196 “Parties,” to reduce their GHG emissions.
 195 Countries and the European Union signed the Paris Agreement, which is a legally binding international treaty.
-The United States, for example, has pledged to achieve a 50-52% reduction from 2005 levels in economy-wide net greenhouse gas pollution in 2030.
-It also has goals for a carbon pollution-free power sector by 2035 and a net zero emissions economy by no later than 2050.
+The Obama and Biden administrations signed the Paris Agreement, pledging to achieve a 50-52% reduction from 2005 levels in economy-wide net greenhouse gas pollution by 2030.
+Biden also included goals for a carbon pollution-free power sector by 2035 and a net zero emissions economy by no later than 2050.
+The Trump Administration has pulled the United States’ out of this agreement.
+Regardless, atmospheric concentrations of dangerous gases continue to accumulate, and the impacts of wildfires, air pollution, floods, storms, urban heat and uncertain energy availability continue to ravage our region and strain our County’s and region’s capacity to respond.
+Washoe County remains committed to working together regionally to provide and sustain a safe, secure, and healthy community.
+Pursuing our goal of Net Zero greenhouse gas emissions by 2050 offers the best pathway forward to reduce pollution; improve our region’s access to clean, reliable and affordable energy; and strengthen the capacity and resilience of our community to respond to natural and man-made disasters.

 Nevada Climate Goals In 2019, the State of Nevada Legislature passed Senate Bill 254, establishing the following GHG reduction targets: